Does an Achilles Tendon Injury Require Surgery?

 Early treatment of Achilles tendonitis depends on whether it is insertional or non-insertional.
-Insertional tendonitis is an inflammatory condition and is treated with non-steroidal anti-inflammatories, eccentric stretching exercise, and a silicone heel lifts.
+Insertional tendonitis is an inflammatory condition and is treated with non-steroidal anti-inflammatory medication, eccentric stretching exercise, and silicone heel lifts.

-Non-insertional Achilles tendonitis occurs in the “watershed” area of the Achilles with limited blood supply.
-This is usually thought of as damage to the tendon with limited blood supply which would heal the injury.
-Initial treatment involves stretching exercises and relative rest for the tendon with use of a heel lift.
+Non-insertional Achilles tendonitis occurs in the “watershed” area of the Achilles where the blood supply is limited.
+The condition may or may not have a degree of inflammation associated with it but always involves some degree of degenerative damage to the tendon within the area of limited blood supply.
+Initial treatment involves stretching exercises and relative rest for the tendon along with use of a heel lift.

-In cases that present more severe symptoms, we may prescribe a boot, crutches, or complete immobilization of the ankle (cast).
-Other minimal invasive treatment includes the use of biologic injections into the tendon including PRP or BMCC.
-Steroids are not recommended as these can weaken the tendon and lead to rupture.
+In patients who present with more severe symptoms, we may prescribe a boot, crutches, or complete immobilization of the ankle in a walking cast.
+Other minimally invasive treatment alternatives include the use of biologic injections into the tendon area, including platelet-rich plasma (PRP) or concentrated bone marrow aspirate (cBMA – stem cells).
+Steroids are not recommended since they can weaken the tendon and lead to a rupture.

 In many cases, surgery will not be necessary in patients who have Achilles tendonitis.
-If conservative treatment fails to work after weeks to months, our physicians may suggest surgery.
+However, if conservative treatment fails to work after weeks to months, our physicians may suggest surgery.
 Surgery for Achilles tendonitis will depend on the location of the disease and the amount of damage to the tendon.

 Achilles Tendon Surgical Procedures:

 Non-insertional Achilles tendonitis is treated surgically with percutaneous or open debridement (removal) of diseased tissue.
-Percutaneous removal is typically done with ultrasound guidance and the use of a Tenex device.
-Diseased tissue is removed by the back and forth action of a needle placed into the damaged tissue.
-This procedure typically allows for immediate weight bearing in a CAM boot.
+Percutaneous removal is typically done with ultrasound guidance and the use of a Tenex device which allows focused removal of the pathological tissue.
+Diseased tissue is removed by the back and forth action of a small high energy ultrasound probe that is placed into the damaged tissue.
+This procedure allows for immediate weight bearing in a walking boot.

-Open debridement of non-insertional Achilles tendonitis is the other surgical option.
+Open surgery with removal of non-insertional Achilles tendonitis is the other surgical option.
 This involves a larger incision and direct, open removal of diseased tissue.
-A transfer of the flexor hallicus longus muscle is occasionally needed to add strength to the Achilles tendon after open debridement.
+A transfer of the flexor hallicus longus tendon is occasionally needed to add strength to the Achilles tendon after open debridement.

-Operative intervention can done as an outpatient or inpatient procedure depending on the specific surgery.
+Operative intervention can be performed as an outpatient or inpatient procedure depending on the specific surgery.
 Surgery is typically done with regional nerve blocks to control postoperative pain.
-Depending on the surgery the patient will be allowed to immediate weight bear in a CAM boot or may require 3-6 weeks of non-weight bearing to allow the tissue to heal.
-Most patient require a 6-8 week course of physical therapy after their immobilization.
+Depending on the surgery, the average patient will have two weeks of non-weightbearing while wearing a boot to protect the healing Achilles.
+The following two weeks, patients may bear weight and do heel lifts in place, as directed.
+Most patients require a 6-8 week course of physical therapy after their immobilization.